Frequently Asked Questions

 Note that if you haven't paid by the day before the course starts, you will not be allowed to take the course and you will be charged a cancellation fee, as per our cancellation policy.

-How can i check to make sure i'm registered for a course? how do i get on the waiting list?
+How can i check to make sure i'm registered for a course? how do i get on the reminder list?

-To get on the waiting list, go to the page for the course and click on the "Subscribe to our reminder list" button.
+To get on the reminder list, go to the page for the course and click on the "Subscribe to our reminder list" button.

 You are officially registered for a course once you have paid the fee (if the course is fee-based) and received the confirmation email, which contains all the information you need to attend the course.
 (If you don't receive the email, please check your spam folder!)